 - As it is rightfully called, it gives the best views of Himalayan peaks and is mesmerizing in all the seasons

 - The ability to satisfy both beginners and experienced trekkers.
 As it is not that technical in nature, this trek is easy on beginners as well as during winters the ante is upped due to the presence of snow thus making it challenging for advanced and experienced trekkers.

-- Unbeatable view of the Himalayas: As mountain ranges in the Uttarkashi region receive more snowfall, this region becomes quite a beautiful site during winters.
-The Himalayas become so much more beautiful after it snows but nevertheless it is equally enchanting during spring and summer as well with lush green meadows and pine trees.
+- Unbeatable view of the Himalayas: As mountain ranges in the Uttarkashi region receive more snowfall, this region becomes quite a beautiful site during winter.
+The Himalayas become so much more beautiful after it snows but nevertheless, it is equally enchanting during spring and summer as well with lush green meadows and pine trees.

 - Knee-deep snowfall